Xakkusu/hangman-game/README.md

 ![Correct Answer - Lives Left Image](docs/features/correct-answer-feature.png)
 - When the player enters a correct guess a statement that their answer was correct will be displayed.
 - The hint/hidden word will be updated with the position of the guess.
 If the guess occurs multiple times in the word, it will be shown accordingly in the hint/hidden word.
 - Below that a list will appear to show which characters have been guessed so far.
-This list is indedpendent if the answer was wrong or right, this is solely done to show the user what was already guessed in case they have forgotten.
+This list is independent if the answer was wrong or right, this is solely done to show the user what was already guessed in case they have forgotten.
-- The updated hint/hidden word will be in uppercase to give the user a better visualization of what movie title needs to be find out.
+- The updated hint/hidden word will be in uppercase to give the user a better visualisation of what movie title needs to be found out.
 #### Wrong Answer - Lives Left
 ![Wrong Answer - Lives Left Image](docs/features/wrong-answer-feature.png)
 - When the player enters a wrong guess a statement that their answer was wrong will be displayed.